Estadio La Rosaleda: Ownership

 The stadium is owned by the municipality of Málaga, the Málaga Provincial Council and the Government of Andalusia in equal shares (33.33%), after the CD Málaga be expropriated because of the debt that crossed before her disappearance.
 The owners, apart from the grant that has the Málaga CF, organize other events in this forum, especially concerts.

 Renovation

 In 2000, the stadium underwent renovation that was completed in 2006, being reopened with the XXIV edition of the Trofeo Costa del Sol.
 Completed, the capacity of the stadium is 30,044 all seated locations, paths visors on the steps of Grandstand and Preference, closed circuit television, private boxes, press boxes, outings to area Guadalmedina river and other amenities that the stadium was suing to conform to safety regulations of the LFP.
 The renovation project was conducted by the architect José Segui Pérez and Sando-Vera joint venture.

-Sporting Activities
+Sporting activities

-The stadium facilities hosting the Rosaleda Official Store Málaga CF and a medical center clinics belonging to Corner.
-Meanwhile, the club works for a future installation of a museum of history of the equipment being stand at the lowest tier of Gol.
+The stadium facilities include the Rosaleda Official Store Málaga CF and a medical center clinic belonging to Corner.
+Meanwhile, the club works for a future installation of a museum of history.